keli97/keli97.github.io/_pages/cv.md

 Education
 ======
+* *Incoming Ph.D.
+Student* in Information Science, School of Computing and Information Science, **Cornell University**, Advisor: Professor Cheng Zhang, Jan.
+2021 - Aug.
+2026 (Expected)
 * *B.S.* in Information Engineering, School of Electronic Information and Electrical Engineering, **Shanghai Jiao Tong University (SJTU)**,  Sept.
 2016 - Jul.
 2020
   * Overall GPA: 91.41/100 (Rank 3/158)
   * Major GPA: 91.16/100 (Rank 5/158)
   * Relevant Courses: Calculus (89), Linear Algebra (90), Thinking and Approach of Programming (93), Discrete Mathematics (96), Probability and Statistics (96), Data Structure (93), ARM Embedded Systems and its Experiments (96), Computer Network (90), Principles and Experiments of Communications (99), Digital Signal Processing (AI) (92), Fundamentals of Communication Circuits (99), Machine Learning (AI) (93), Intelligent Internet of Things (96)
 * *Summer Intern* in Electrical and Computer Engineering, **Carnegie Mellon University (CMU)**, Supervisor: Professor Swarun Kumar, Jul.
 2019 - Sept.
 2019
   * Proposed TagAttack, a system that builds the first near-field MIMO technique which can largely extend the NFC communication and designed a bunch of MIMO coils which consist of printed circuit copper and capacitors.
-  * Submitted a paper based on the NFC project to the journal IMWUT 2020.
+  * Submitted a paper based on the NFC project to the journal IPSN 2021.
   * Click [here](https://keli97.github.io/files/Recoil_poster.pdf) to see a poster summarizing my work at CMU.
 * *Senior High School* at **Jiangsu Suzhou Experimental Middle School**, Sept.
 2013 - Jun.
 2016.
   * Ranked Second of Senior High School in National College Entrance Examination